 The history of Savannah is, well, complicated.
 There is a history we hear most often, of a city founded in 1733 along the Savannah River, laid out in squares by founder General James Oglethorpe.
 This final American colony was named Georgia after King George II of England.

 The city of Savannah was designated a historic landmark in 1966.
-The Historic Savannah Foundation set out to preserve the buildings and their inhabitants.
+The Historic Savannah Foundation set out to preserve the buildings and their inhabitants, and share their rich stories.

-But there is another history of Savannah, one that is not as well known, but growing in interest and prominence.
+But there is more than just Civil War Savannah, cotton works and Girl Scouts history — a history that is not as well known, but growing in interest and prominence.
 It’s the story of the Gullah Geechee people: African slaves brought to the city from the rice and grain regions of Sierra Leone in Western Africa to work the plantations that produced the city’s wealth.

 The Gullah Geechee story begins with the slave trade.
 In the beginning, Georgia did not allow slavery, and during the American Revolution slavery again took a break, but the practice became commonplace afterwards.
 By the start of the Civil War, enslaved Africans were a legal form of property, frequently used as collateral for business transactions.